-In a short time persons who sat with the Misses Fox found themselves to have similar powers in a greater or less degree; and in two or three years the movement had spread over a large part of the United States, developing into a variety of strange forms, encountering the most violent scepticism and the most rancorous hostility; yet always progressing, and making converts even among the most enlightened and best educated classes.
-In 1851, some of the most intelligent men in New York-judges, senators, doctors, lawyers, merchants, clergymen, and authors-formed themselves into a society for investigation.
-Judge Edmonds was one of these; and a sketch of the kind and amount of evidence that was required to convince him will be given further on.
+found themselves to have similar powers in a greater or less degree; and in two or three years the movement had spread over a large part of the United States, developing into a variety of strange forms, encountering the most violent scepticism and the most rancorous hostility, yet always progressing, and making converts even among the most enlightened and best educated classes.
+In 1851 some of the most intelligent men in New York-judges, senators, doctors, lawyers, merchants, clergymen, and authors-formed themselves into a society for investigation.
+Judge Edmonds was one of these; and a sketch of the kind and amount of evidence that was required to convince him will be given farther on.
 In 1854 a second spiritual society was formed in New York.
-It had the names of four judges and two physicians among its vice-presidents, showing that the movement had by this time become respectable, and that men in high social positions were not afraid of identifying themselves with it.
-A little later Professor Mapes, an eminent agricultural chemist, was led to undertake the investigation of Spiritualism.
+It had the names of four judges and two physicians among its vicepresidents, showing that the movement had by this time become respectable, and that men in high social positions were not afraid of identifying themselves with it.
+A little later Professor Mapes, an eminent agricultural chemist. was led to undertake the investigation of Spiritualism.
 He formed a circle of twelve friends, most of them men of talent and sceptics, who bound themselves to sit together weekly, with a medium, twenty times.
 For the first eighteen evenings the phenomena were so trivial and unsatisfactory, that most of the party felt disgusted at the loss of time; but the last two sittings produced phenomena of so startling a character, that the investigation was continued by the same circle for four years, and all became spiritualists.